Pavel Juráček

 Pavel Juráček ([ˈpavɛl ˈjuraːtʃɛk]; 2 August 1935 – 20 May 1989) was a Czech screenwriter and film director who studied at FAMU.
 Juráček started as a screenwriter for many Czech New Wave movies until he became a director.
 He worked in Prague at the Barrandov film studios; however after his satirical movie Case for a Rookie Hangman (1970) was shelved, he was fired from Barrandov and wasn't allowed to make movies anymore.

+Education

+Juráček studied alongside filmmakers like Věra Chytilová, director of Sedmikrásky (Daisies), while studying at FAMU.
+He assisted in revising Chytilová's script in order to gain approval from their professor, although she inevitably filmed her original script in defiance.